 We have moved from the traditional daily noon conference to a concentrated block of protected academic time that occurs each Tuesday from 12:30-4:30 p.m. (lunch is provided).
 Didactic lectures are given by our faculty members and/or outside guest speakers that offer another perspective on the approach to several diagnoses and their treatments.
 The Half-Day also encompasses “hands-on” interactive activities such as an EKG workshop, Journal Club, Resident as Teacher, ClinicoPathologic Conference, High Value Care topics, and Resident 360, which involves discussions regarding job contracts, malpractice, and building a CV as examples.

-- Journal Club: Once a month, a senior resident presents a recently published journal article pertaining to inpatient/outpatient medicine.
+- Journal Club: A senior resident presents a recently published journal article pertaining to inpatient/outpatient medicine.
 Articles are assigned by either the Chief Resident or faculty.

 - Resident as Teacher: RAT is a one hour conference lecture given by a resident on a topic of interest in any subspecialty.
 It is usually attended by the Program Director and an attending from that particular subspecialty.

-- Buzz Session: Once a month, the residents meet with Program Director, Associate Program Director, and Chief Resident.
+- Buzz Session: The residents meet with Program Director, Associate Program Director, and Chief Resident.
 Any suggestions, issues, and concerns are raised for discussion.
 The group can brainstorm on ways to improve the residency.
 Many new innovations have been developed at our monthly Buzz Session.

 - Board-Review: Board Review is conducted by the Chief Resident and/or Program Director.
 Questions are reviewed with emphasis on medical knowledge, the reasoning between the right and wrong answers, and test-taking skills.